microsoft/AdaptiveCards/specs/AdaptiveCardsXamarinSpec.md

 There is no open issue for a Xamarin.Native package so I'm placing the Xamarin.Forms issue for now https://github.com/microsoft/AdaptiveCards/issues/3255

+Adaptive Cards rendering libraries for Xamarin and Xamarin.Forms have been some of the most requested features by our consumers, some of the consumers have filed feedback for the development in this packages and it is currently tracked [here](http://HereGoesTheLinkToProductBoardButMattHasIt).
+This feature has also been requested during conferences where the Adaptive Cards developers have a closer contact with developers and external consumers.

 ## Dependencies
 This project depends entirely on the Android and iOS renderer and their API's.
 This project is a Xamarin bindings library so the only new code to be included are the xamarin transformations for the underlying renderers.
 For generating the bindings, Xamarin requires the generated binaries (aar file for Android and framework file for iOS) to be included.

 ### What is a bindings library

-A bindings library is an assembly that wraps the native library with C# wrappers so native code can be invoked via C# calls.
+A bindings library is an assembly that wraps the native library (Objective-C/Java code) with C# wrappers so native code can be invoked via C# calls.
 Xamarin.Android implements bindings by using Managed Callable Wrappers (MCW) which are a JNI bridge that are used when managed code needs to invoke Java code.
 In the case of iOS, to bind a library an API definition file is needed; this is merely a C# source file that contains C# interfaces that have been annotated with a handful of attributes that help drive the binding.
 The API definition is merely the contract that will be used to generate the API.

 ## Architecture